semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 ![Build block](./figures/05-sem-build-block-2.png){ width=95% }

-Now that we have a Docker image that we can test let’s add a second block.
+Now that we have a Docker image that we can test, let’s add a second block.
 Click on the *+Add Block* dotted box.

 The Test block will have jobs: